microsoft/TrendCalculator/README.md

 # Trending Calculator

 ## Overview
-Trending Calculator is a library for calculating the trending models out of the given list of data.The algorithm takes into account two parameters for calculating the trending models out of the given list of data:-
+Trending Calculator is a library for calculating the trending models out of the given list of models.The algorithm takes into account two parameters for calculating the trending models out of the given list of data:-

 1. The spike i.e., the trends indicating the picking up of a particular model.
 1. The quantity in which the model is picked up.